-Intense Pulsed Light™ Treatment
+Intense Pulsed Light™ Treatment in San Francisco, CA

 Intense Pulsed Light™ (IPL), known commonly as Photorejuvenation or PhotoFacial can treat a variety of skin conditions without disruption to the skin’s surface – hence a no “downtime” procedure.
 Treatments are performed in just 20-30 minutes with most patients returning immediately to work or their daily activities similar to other procedures such as laser hair removal.

-This FDA-cleared patented technology treats: age spots, sun induced freckles, symptoms of rosacea, unsightly veins, fine lines, large pores and other skin blemishes.
+This FDA-cleared patented technology treats age spots, sun-induced freckles, symptoms of rosacea, unsightly veins, fine lines, large pores, and other skin blemishes.